Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup: A3C Implementation

-To speed up the training process, we implement AC over $N$ workers in a shared memory setting without coordinating among workers --- a setting similar to that in A3C \cite{A3C}.
+To speed up the training process, AC can be implemented over $N$ workers in a shared memory setting {\it without} coordinating among workers \citep{A3C}.
 Each worker has its own simulator to perform sampling, and then collaboratively updates the shared policy $\pi_\theta$ using AC updates.
 As there is no synchronization after each update, the policy used by workers to generate samples may be outdated, which introduces staleness.